ulissigroup/wherewulff/README.md

 qlaunch rapidfire -m 5
 ```

-The surface chemistry workflow is called through the CatFlows method which is able to submit the whole worklfow to the launchpad for a given `CIF` file consisting in a bulk structure.
+The surface chemistry workflow is called through the SlabFlows method which is able to submit the whole worklfow to the launchpad for a given `CIF` file consisting in a bulk structure.

 ```python
 from WhereWulff.launchers.slabflows import SlabFlows